mikecrbenton/manufacturer/README.md

   * Create test for findAllByManufacturer() - Line 479
   * Create test for FindUnderQOHLimit() - Line 510
   * Create test for findAllAvailable() - Line 541
+### Assignment 8: Creating JSF for Complex Entity
+The purpose of this assignment is to create JSF to provide user interface for complex entity beans created in assignment 7.
+It is assumed that you have develop a successful maven project with the following source code:
+* Source Packages
+  * org.usd.csci.manufacturer
+    * ManufacturerEntity.java
+    * ManufacturerEntityFacade.java
+  * org.usd.csci.manufacturer.jsf
+    * ManufacturerEntityController.java
+  * org.usd.csci.manufacturer.jsf.util
+  * org.usd.csci.product
+    * ProductCodeEntity.java
+    * ProductCodeEntityFacade.java
+    * ProductEntity.java
+    * ProductEntityFacade.java
+  * org.usd.csci.utility
+    * AbstractFacade.java
+    * InvalidEntityException.java
+ * Test Packages
+You will develop a JSF pages that will provide a Graphical User Interface (GUI) for users.
+It will allow them to create, read, update, and delete (CRUD) Product Codes and Products.
+It will also allow users to search for products based on different search criteria.
+It is important that you refer to the lecture 12 – JSF for Complex Entities in completing this assignment.
 #### Code Written:
 * manufacturer/src/main/webapp/productEntity/**List.xhtml**
   * Add menu with search options for: By Manufacturer, By Product Code